exograph/exograph/docs/docs/production/trusted-documents.md

 Behind the scenes, the client will send only the hashes of the executable document to the server.
 The server will look up the executable document using the hash and execute it.

-## Server enforcement of trusted documents
+## Enforcement of trusted documents

 Let's consider how Exograph enforces trusted documents.